InbarMi/typing-practice/README.md

 # Typing Practice App
-This is a web application designed to help users improve their typing speed and accueracy.
+This is a web application designed to help users improve their typing speed and accuracy.
 It offers a customizable practice environment where users can select various options to tailor their typing experience.

 ## Overview
 The typing practice app provides an interactive platform for users to enhance their typing skills.
 It features a clean interface and real-time feedback, making the learning process engaging and effective.